bagh2178/SG-Nav/README.md

 \* Equal contribution $\dagger$ Project leader $\ddagger$ Corresponding author

 We propose a <b>zero-shot</b> object-goal navigation framework by constructing an online 3D scene graph to prompt LLMs.
-Our method can be directly applied to different kinds of scenes and categories <b>without training</b>. [中文解读](https://zhuanlan.zhihu.com/p/909651478).
+Our method can be directly applied to different kinds of scenes and categories <b>without training</b>.

 ## News
+- [2025/02/27]: [UniGoal](https://github.com/bagh2178/UniGoal), an extended version of SG-Nav which unifies different goal-oriented navigation tasks, is accepted to CVPR 2025!
 - [2024/12/30]: We update the code and simplify the installation.
 - [2024/09/26]: SG-Nav is accepted to NeurIPS 2024!